Updated December 1, 2022

 While physicians are generally required to complete third party medical reports for patients when requested, the circumstances of the pandemic support physicians declining to write notes or complete forms when the patient making the request does not have a medical condition that warrants an exemption.
 If you find yourself in this situation, clearly and sensitively explain to your patient that you cannot provide them with a note or form, along with the reasons why.

 It is also important that physicians work with their patients to manage anxieties related to the vaccine and not enable avoidance behaviour.
-In cases of serious concern, responsible use of prescription medications and/or referral to psychotherapy are available options.
+For example, for extreme fear of needles (trypanophobia) or other cases of serious concern, responsible use of prescription medications and/or referral to psychotherapy may be available options.
 Overall, physicians have a responsibility to allow their patients to be properly informed about vaccines and not have those anxieties empowered by an exemption.

 What do I do if a patient has an expired health card or a red and white health card?

-Due to COVID-19, the Ministry of Health has extended recently expired health cards (on or after March 1, 2020) and red and white health cards so that they remain valid.
-You should still be accepting these health cards from Ontario residents at this time until the extension period ends on September 30, 2022.
+Due to COVID-19, the Ministry of Health has extended expired health cards and red and white health cards so that they remain valid.
+The Ministry has requested that health care providers continue to accept these health cards from Ontario residents until further notice, provided the card belongs to the person presenting it and the card passes Health Card Validation.
 If a patient does not have a valid Ontario health card, you should not turn them away.
 You can use the billing codes identified by the Ministry of Health for those without OHIP or another provincial health plan.

 Why should physicians get vaccinated?